-Sales and marketing expenses were \$268.1 million for the year ended December 31, 2021, an increase of \$76.7 million, or 40%, compared to \$191.4 million for the year ended December 31, 2020.
-This increase was primarily driven by an increase of \$33.4 million in salaries and related expenses due to an increase in the number of employees, an increase of \$14.7 million in marketing, advertising and brand costs, an increase of \$13.1 million in share-based compensation expenses, an increase of \$9.5 million in partners commission expenses and an increase of \$3.5 million in allocated overhead costs to support our business growth and related infrastructure.
+Sales and marketing expenses were \$438.4 million for the year ended December 31, 2023, an increase of \$46.3 million, or 12%, compared to \$392.1 million for the year ended December 31, 2022.
+This increase is directly related to the growth and scale of our business and was primarily driven by an increase of \$11.7 million in salaries and related expenses due to an increase in the number of employees, an increase of \$21.8 million in marketing, advertising and brand costs, an increase of \$14.1 million in partners commission expenses and an increase of \$6.5 million in allocated overhead costs to support our business growth and related infrastructure, partially offset by a decrease of \$8.1 million in share-based compensation expenses.